dokmic/chuangmi-camera-v5/docs/content/configuration/Configuring-RTSP.md

 **WARNING: The RTSP daemon has authentication but without encryption!
 Read the [Security Considerations](/Security-Considerations) for more information**

 By default, the rtspd is enabled.
-You can disable it by setting `ENABLE_RTSP` to `0` and stop the rtspd service on the commandline by executing the init script, or through the services page in the web interface.
+You can disable it by setting `RTSP` to `0` and stop the rtspd service on the commandline by executing the init script, or through the services page in the web interface.

 If enabled the RTSP server is listening on port `554`.